 MyAutoLoan.com puts you in touch with up to four lenders in minutes, even if you have bad credit.

-The site is clear about terms: You must have at least $1,800 a month in income and no open bankruptcies.
-It also restricts loans to cars that are eight years old or newer with fewer than 100,000 miles, potentially shutting out some borrowers.
+The site is clear about terms: You must have at least $1,800 a month or $21,600 per year in income and no open bankruptcies.
+They also restrict loans to cars that are 10 years old or newer with fewer than 125,000 miles, potentially shutting out some borrowers.
 It’s up to potential lenders whether a co-signer or down payment will be required.
 MyAutoLoan has an A+ rating with the Better Business Bureau and many strong customer reviews.